Below are some frequently asked questions, which new and current students may find helpful.

 How do Collections work?

 These are termly formative examinations (which don’t count toward your degree, but are used to monitor your progress).
-They are usually set for the Friday or Saturday of 0th Week.
-Details of time and place are posted on a notice board in the Foyer of South Building.
-They are normally set on the previous term’s work or may cover specified vacation reading.
+They are usually set for the Thursday, Friday or Saturday of Week 0.
+Details of time and place are emailed to you early that week.
+Collections are normally set on the previous term’s work or may cover specified vacation reading.
 They are less formal than University examinations (although students are required to wear their gowns), but good performance and evidence of excellent progress may be rewarded with prizes.

 Can I leave College before the end of term?